-If somebody asked you which bridge in Vietnam is worth visiting the most, do not hesitate to say it is Long Bien Bridge.
+If somebody asked you which bridge in Vietnam is worth visiting the most, do not hesitate to say it is Long Bien Bridge as one awesome spot in Vietnam highlights tour.
 Although it is not as glorious and shiny as some bridges in Vietnam such as My Thuan in Vinh Long or the one over the Han River in Da Nang, Long Bien strongly impresses people with its historical significance and classic beauty.

 Located in the capital city of Hanoi, Long Bien Bridge, also known as Doumer before the independence of North Vietnam in 1954, was built across the Red River connecting Hoan Kiem with Long Bien district in 1899-1902 by the architects Daydé & Pillé of Paris.
 It was constructed during the French colonial period and underwent hard a wartime in the past.